 - Disney+

-Services that required repeated server switching or failed unpredictably were marked down, even if access was occasionally successful.
+Services that required repeated server switching or failed unpredictably were marked down, even if access worked occasionally.

 4. Privacy, Logging & Audits

 Affordability should never come at the expense of privacy.
-Each VPN was reviewed for logging policies, jurisdictional risk, and the presence of independent audits.
+Each VPN was reviewed for logging clarity, audit history, and jurisdictional exposure.

 5. Usability & Device Coverage

 A budget VPN must be usable by non-technical users.
-We evaluated applications across desktop, mobile, and TV platforms to ensure consistent quality.
+Apps were evaluated across desktop, mobile, and TV platforms.

 - Smart TV and Fire TV support